What is the

 Here are a couple more real-life examples of content that could benefit from the

 translate attribute.
 The first is from a book, quoting a title of a work which should stay in the original language.

-The next example is from a page about French bread – the French for bread is pain – and the code contains no
+The next example is taken directly from a page in English about French bread – the French for bread is pain – and the code contains no

 yes value of the